-Several years had passed, and the Mother was finally on an even keel again.
-She had lost her baby weight, was working full-time, had some savings and even something vaguely resembling a social life.
-The baby sling had gone, along with the cot, the phil&teds pushchair, even the punk rock lullabies CD.
+Several years have passed, and the Mother was finally on an even keel again.
+She had lost her baby weight, was working full-time, had some savings and even something which she could loosely call a social life.
+The baby sling had gone, along with the cot, the Phil&Teds pushchair, even the punk rock lullabies CD.
 Some mornings she actually woke up and cried when she realised that the hardest part was over, or at least that was what she naively thought.
 It was then that she started to hear the rumour, a whisper at first, but gradually that whisper got louder.

 The first time she heard it properly was in the park, there were murmurs in the trees, and then parents chattering.
-Gradually she was able to decipher what they were saying as they glanced over, looking at her and her child.
+Gradually she was able to decipher what they were saying as they glanced over at her slyly.

-“You can’t just have one,” one of the other mothers said.
+“You can’t just have one,” one of the mothers said.